thanos-io/thanos/docs/storage.md

 At that point, anyone can use your provider!

-## S3 configuration
+## AWS S3 configuration

-Thanos uses minio client to upload Prometheus data into s3.
+Thanos uses minio client to upload Prometheus data into AWS s3.

 To configure S3 bucket as an object store you need to set these mandatory S3 flags:
 - --s3.endpoint